blackfireio/documentation/reference-guide/environments.rst

  * The ability to :doc:`run synthetic monitoring </builds-cookbooks/synthetic-monitoring>` with Blackfire Player;
  * The ability to :ref:`configure variables <assertions-variables>`;
- * The ability to :ref:`configure the environment's server credentials <configuration-agent>` in any machine where Blackfire is installed.
+ * The ability to :ref:`configure the environment's server credentials <configuration-agent>` in any machine where Blackfire is installed;
+ * The ability to :doc:`migrate profiles from another environment </profiling-cookbooks/migrating-profiles>`.

 .. note::